-Indeed, ginger is considered a vegetable, because it is the root of the ginger plant.
-Ginger belongs to the same family as turmeric and cardamom and it is one of the healthiest spices around.
-It is used in sweet and savory dishes and drinks in an important part of recipes across a wide range of cuisines.
+Indeed, ginger is considered a vegetable because it is the root of the ginger plant.
+Ginger belongs to the same family as turmeric and cardamom, and it is one of the healthiest spices around.
+It is used in sweet and savory dishes and drinks and is an important part of recipes across a wide range of cuisines.
 It’s hard to make a curry or a good stir-fry without it.

 The season of fresh ginger is now as it starts to appear in the farmers’ markets and some grocery stores.
 Fresh ginger root is very inexpensive and keeps for a while in the refrigerator or freezer.
 Young ginger has pale, thin skin that requires no peeling, is very tender, and has a milder flavor.

 Hawaiian variety of ginger is known as Blue Ring ginger (also called Chinese white ginger).
 This variety is considered superior for its juiciness and bright flavor.
 It also produces larger rhizomes which are generally cleaner.

 There is even Kansas Wild Ginger variety used by Native Americans for its medicinal properties.